kuladog/fedora-gnome-setup/README.md

 ## Fedora Gnome Setup

-Some dotfiles, hardened configs, and a simple bash script to set up a fresh [Fedora Workstation](https://getfedora.org/en/workstation/) install.
+Some dotfiles, hardened configs, and a simple bash script to set up a fresh [Fedora Workstation](https://getfedora.org/en/workstation/).
 I run my system fairly lean so nothing fancy here.
 Removed a ton of bloatware and telemetry.
 Dotfiles may be of little use, but check out my configs for linux hardening.

 - Currently up to date with Fedora 33, Gnome 3.38
 - Tested OK with Gnome 40